Image Credits: Wikimedia Commons (edited)

-“Marie Stopes is proud to provide this completely ethical healthcare service, and if the legislation passes will seek to rename a number of our venues as Parasite Eradication Centers.”
+“Marie Stopes is proud to provide this completely ethical healthcare service, and is currently seeking to rename a number of our venues as Parasite Eradication Centers.”

 “For, as the Bible says – You infected my inward parts; you spread the plague in my gestational person’s womb.
 I am contagiously and infectiously made.”

-It is further reported that the Termination of Pregnancy Bill will also ban all hospital ultrasounds of the entities, as they could be interpreted as micro-aggressions and visual hate speech.
+It is further reported that the Termination of Pregnancy Bill has banned all hospital ultrasounds of the entities, as they could be interpreted as micro-aggressions and visual hate speech.

 Concept provided by contributor Chuck Rivetto.
 For further discussion about the Termination of Pregnancy bill, see this campaign by the ACL.